 The Navigation Link macro comes from the desire to provide links that have a flat look with menu style behavior and could be used in the Confluence sidebar and pages.
-These kinds of links show up in the Confluence configuration pages ("Manage Referrers"):
+Links that look like this can be seen in the Admin sidebar, e.g.,:

 - Macro Name: navlink